 By Madeline Klein on December 29, 2016 in Insurance Basics

-you go to quote, we ask you for a lot of personal information—name, age,
+you go to fill out a quote, you will be asked for a lot of personal information—name, age,

-marriage status, address, car make and model, etc. Then we ask you about your
+marriage status, address, car make and model, etc. Then you are asked about your

 driving record and if you've had any accidents or violations.
-Then we talk
+Then you'll talk

 coverage—what kind, limits, deductible amount, etc.